 When I was a little boy, an old neighbor used to call me ‘Johnny What’, because I kept asking him ‘what does that mean’, ‘what did you say’, and ‘what about that’.
 Inquisitive little guy who probably wore out his welcome!
 I liked that old neighbor.

 Today’s Bible reading is not only about ‘what’ but also ‘who’.
-The Old Testament prophet Micah poses a most important question–‘who is a God like you…? (v.18).
+Micah poses an important question–‘who is a God like you…? (v.18).
 Good question?
 Any comparisons worth their salt?
 Here’s a ‘what’ for my old neighbor–what is God like?
-His character?

 What is God like?
 Well, He forgives sin.
 If that were all, that’s good enough for me!
 But there’s more.
 He pardons us.
 We’re set free!
 Micah says that He ‘…forgives the transgression of the remnant of His inheritance’.
 God lets go of our guilt when we’ve crossed over the line.

 Did you notice what we are to Him?
 His inheritance!
 His legacy!
 When the last will and testament of Heaven is read, those who believe in Jesus are awarded as inheritance to God Himself!